 Customer formats are all different

-Exceptions remaining for human review
+Exceptions remaining for operator approval

 Automation deployments